 - If there is an exceptionally strong applicant, a student may receive internship funding for a second year.
 Determination of this possibility will also depend on the number of applications received that year.

 Students receiving summer funding MUST be enrolled at Bryn Mawr College or at an accredited Study Abroad program for the fall semester following their internship.
 In the case of permanent transfers to a new university or college, the student will forfeit the total amount of her summer internship funding.

 Haverford students are eligible to apply for the Ariadne Solter Internship Fund, the Dance Study Grant, and the Summer Science Research Fellowships.

 No, you don't.
 Most students do not have an internship set up when they apply.
 In your application, you will include your internship proposal.
 The internship proposal should include the following: a) the organization(s) where you plan to apply to intern; b) steps you have taken or will take to apply for the internship(s); c) your responsibilities and projects as an intern; and, d) the supervision you will be provided.
 During the application process, be sure to communicate with the Director of Summer Funding any developments in your internship search.

-Generally, the Dean’s Office Summer Funding does not provide funds for fees or tuition for fee-based internship programs, UNLESS the fee is meant to cover travel and housing costs.
+Generally, the LILAC Summer Internship Funding does not provide funds for fees or tuition for fee-based internship programs, UNLESS the fee is meant to cover travel and housing costs.
 In other words, we do not fund administrative costs of fee-based programs.
 An exception may be made in a situation where the best or only opportunities are available through a fee-based program.